 The solutions to inertial VAA problem solutions are more complex and provide fewer stability guarantees, in general, than the solutions to body-fixed VAA.
-In some of the first work on the topic, \cite{2010huaAttitudeEstimationAccelerated} provided two observers for the inertial VAA problem.
-The first of these observers features semi-global stability by using a high gain design, and the second features almost-global convergence when the vehicle's acceleration is constant by using a virtual $3 \times 3$ matrix in the design. \cite{2011robertsAttitudeEstimationAccelerating} additionally used a magnetometer measurement to provide two observers with semi-global convergence guarantees by using high gain designs. \cite{2012gripNonlinearObserverIntegration} developed an observer for the position, velocity, and attitude of a RPAS using GPS and IMU measurements, and showed the observer error dynamics to be semi-globally exponentially stable by embedding $\SO(3) \hookrightarrow \R^9$ to overcome the topological constraints of the rotation group \cite{2000bhatTopologicalObstructionContinuous}.
-However, the gains must be tuned carefully to ensure stability, and the attitude estimated provided by the observer cannot be guaranteed to be continuous. \cite{2013dukanIntegrationFilterAPS} followed a similar approach to create an observer for attitude, position and velocity that takes accelerometer and gyroscope biases into account.
+In some of the first work on the topic, \cite{2010_hua_AttitudeEstimationAccelerated} provided two observers for the inertial VAA problem.
+The first of these observers features semi-global stability by using a high gain design, and the second features almost-global convergence when the vehicle's acceleration is constant by using a virtual $3 \times 3$ matrix in the design. \cite{2011_roberts_AttitudeEstimationAccelerating} additionally used a magnetometer measurement to provide two observers with semi-global convergence guarantees by using high gain designs. \cite{2012_grip_NonlinearObserverIntegration} developed an observer for the position, velocity, and attitude of a RPAS using GPS and IMU measurements, and showed the observer error dynamics to be semi-globally exponentially stable by embedding $\SO(3) \hookrightarrow \R^9$ to overcome the topological constraints of the rotation group \citep{2000_bhat_TopologicalObstructionContinuous}.
+However, the gains must be tuned carefully to ensure stability, and the attitude estimate provided by the observer is not guaranteed to be continuous. \cite{2013_dukan_IntegrationFilterAPS} followed a similar approach to create an observer for attitude, position and velocity that takes accelerometer and gyroscope biases into account.
 While their experimental results showed that the observer can perform well in practice, the authors did not provide any proof of stability.
-A simplified model of quadrotor dynamics was used by \cite{2016martinSemiglobalModelbasedState} to develop a semi-globally asymptotically stable observer for the vehicle's pitch, roll, and horizontal velocity, where a gyroscope, an accelerometer, and knowledge of the thrust and rotor drag provide measurements of the velocity and gravity direction directly.
-Recently, \cite{2017huaRiccatiNonlinearObserver} used a mixed measurement of the vertical component of the inertial frame velocity and the horizontal components of the body-fixed frame velocity to propose a Riccati observer for the inertial VAA problem They showed this to be locally exponentially stable, and their simulation results indicated a large domain of attraction.
+A simplified model of quadrotor dynamics was used by \cite{2016_martin_SemiglobalModelbasedState} to develop a semi-globally asymptotically stable observer for the vehicle's pitch, roll, and horizontal velocity, where a gyroscope, an accelerometer, and knowledge of the thrust and rotor drag provide measurements of the velocity and gravity direction directly.
+Recently, \cite{2017_hua_RiccatiNonlinearObserver} used a mixed measurement of the vertical component of the inertial frame velocity and the horizontal components of the body-fixed frame velocity to propose a Riccati observer for the inertial VAA problem.
+They proved the error dynamics were locally exponentially stable and used simulation to demonstrate a large domain of attraction \citep{2017_hua_RiccatiNonlinearObserver}.